-First, you honestly do use them regularly during holiday or seasonal times.
-It’s easy to keep seasonal items, but forget to use them, or stick with your favourites anyways!
+First, you honestly do use them regularly during holidays or seasonal times.
+It’s easy to keep seasonal items, but forget to use them, or stick with your favourites anyway!

 And second, you really love using them when you have the chance to.
 If you have Christmas dishes you don’t really love but use every year just because they are for Christmas, don’t keep them!

 The ultimate space hogs in the kitchen!
 First, look for small appliances that have duplicate functions to see if you can get rid of the duplicates.

 Next, be very honest with yourself and decide if each appliance is worth the considerable amount of space it takes up.
 If you rarely use it, is it worth devoting such a large piece of kitchen real estate to?

 And finally, if an appliance is meant to save you time and effort while cooking but is difficult and time-consuming to clean, is it really saving you time or energy?

 Get rid of duplicates, damaged utensils and utensils you never use.

 Think about how many dishes you realistically need on a daily basis.
 This is a great opportunity to use a “maybe box” to experiment with living with fewer dishes.

 You can read more about why fewer dishes help to simplify your kitchen here.